DEVELOPING MIDWIFERY PRACTICE - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 You will be in a learning environment facilitated by a variety of health professionals, and guided and assessed by a named mentor.
 Learning will be a progressive learning journey in order to meet the standards at the end of the programme within the scope of practice relevant to your professional group, with the ability to recognize your own limitations and plan how to address these.
 Supernumerary means you are not counted in the staff numbers but will be working alongside the clinical team.
 You will develop essential skills, through practice experience, to demonstrate your ability to practice safely and independently within a multi-disciplinary environment.
 This will be progressively developed throughout the programme.
-A named mentor is allocated to guide and facilitate your learning experience and undertake assessment to ensure your learning outcomes are achieved.
-This experience is managed through a team approach and the named mentor, with or without a co-mentor, will be allocated to oversee (directly or indirectly) your clinical time.
-It is important to note that this can be managed differently within various placements and will be negotiated/discussed with the mentor in line with the needs of service.
-The mentor will take feedback from the team to collate a final assessment.
+A named practice assessor is allocated to guide and facilitate your learning experience and undertake assessment to ensure your learning outcomes are achieved.
+This experience is managed through a team approach and the named practice assessor, with or without practice supervisor, will be allocated to oversee (directly or indirectly) your clinical time.
+It is important to note that this can be managed differently within various placements and will be negotiated/discussed with the practice assessor in line with the needs of service.
+The practice assessor will take feedback from the team to collate a final assessment.
 This can be both formative and summative.
-A sign off mentor will ensure final learning outcomes are evidenced and assessed at appropriate levels and times.
+A practice assessor will ensure final learning outcomes are evidenced and assessed at appropriate levels and times.
 There is a requirement that in order to achieve the above you will need to access a variety of placements across the geographic area.
 This will also involve working shift patterns (24/7) which meet the needs of that service provision.

 School of Health Sciences

 BOLGER Sarah (Health Sci.)